calendar tag arrow download print

 Citation impact at discipline level

-As regards scientific disciplines, the Netherlands scored (well) above the global average in 2020 in almost all disciplines.
-There are four disciplines for which the citation impact score fell by more than 10%, all within the “STEM” fields (Science, Technology, Engineering, and Mathematics):
+As regards scientific disciplines, the Netherlands scored (well) above the global average in 2022 in almost all disciplines.
+There are five disciplines for which the citation impact score fell by more than 10%, all within the “STEM” fields (Science, Technology, Engineering, and Mathematics):

 • Chemistry and chemical technology